quasarstream/PHP-FFmpeg-video-streaming/README.md

 This library requires a working FFMpeg install.
 You will need both FFMpeg and FFProbe binaries to use it.

-For installing FFmpeg and FFprobe, just Google "install ffmpeg on" + `your system operation`
+For installing FFmpeg and FFprobe, just Google "install ffmpeg on" + `your operation system`

 ### Configuration